The Smartphone: a Revolution for the Blind and Visually Impaired!

 A Focus on Some Popular Apps for Visually Impaired People

 The ability to travel is without doubt a principal issue for people who have lost their sight.
 Although GPS is still not precise enough to allow a person to find the entrance to a store, a bus stop or subway station without seeing, it is extremely useful to know where they are and in which direction they are going.
-So, people with visual impairments gladly use GPS apps for the general public like Maps or Google Maps.
+Thus, people with visual impairments gladly use GPS apps for the general public like Maps or Google Maps.
 In addition to real-time directions, these apps offer the ability to prepare for a journey by going over the different stages from the comfort of their living room.
 Thinking ahead about a journey to an unfamiliar place is a very important step, especially since noise and the sense of vulnerability felt by some people with a visual impairment put them off from using their smartphone outside.
 Other transport apps, like Moovit and Transit, are also greatly welcomed.
 Thanks to GPS tracking, these apps can also alert a person that they are nearing their stop on a bus, train or tram—an invaluable option when announcements are not in service.

 Other applications using GPS tracking have been developed specifically for the blind and visually impaired.
 BlindSquare, despite being expensive, is without doubt the most popular of them.
 However, it suffers from competition from Microsoft’s free application Soundscape.
 These apps describe surroundings and give alerts to intersections and nearby points of interest.
 They can also be used while the phone is in their pocket, which is a huge benefit.

 Digital Accessibility is a topic for you?
 Check this article!